nahista1/Disaster-Response-Pipelines/README.md

 # Disaster Response Pipeline Project

+### Summary:
+This is a web application written in python to automatically classify text messages into different categories of disaster management.
+Furthermore, two visualizations from the data set are available as examples.
+The project consists of 3 areas.

+ETL pipeline (process_data.py) to cleans data and store data for further processing ML pipeline (train_classifier.py) to train and save a classifier model Flask web app (run.py) for interactive classification based on trained model of arbitary text data and visualisations of some data
+### Requierments:
+You need following python packages:

+-  flask
+- plotly
+- sqlalchemy
+- pandas
+- numpy
+- sklearn
+- nltk

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.